Article Databases – Search Your Issue

 - The “Sources” menu above will allow you to search specific titles, including Arkansas news, however, the Arkansas Democrat-Gazette is not included.

 Full text of the Arkansas Democrat-Gazette is no longer available online.
-Bailey has microfilm extending from the origination of the paper through December 2013, and print for the last six months, but there's currently no way to search recent issues of the ADG.
+Bailey has microfilm extending from the origination of the paper through December 2013, and print for the last few months, but there's currently no way to search recent issues of the ADG.
 Bailey also keeps the last six months in print of Conway's daily newspaper, The Log Cabin Democrat.
+If you'd like access to full text of the LCD, the librarians can provide you with a login and password.

 ERIC – THE Education Database!